remidinishanth/distributed_systems/business_terminology.md

 * Total Contract Value
 * Annual Recurring Revenue, Annual Run Rate
 * [TODO] Read about how they are calculated, how they impact business etc

+### Default Alive, Default Dead
+* If a startup is 'Default Alive' – it means, the business can achieve profitability with its current resources before running out of money.